TobiaszCudnik/asyncmachine/Readme.md

 # TODO / Ideas

+- exception support (includes promise rejections)
+-- promises eat exceptions
 - log only executed transitions
-- accessible method for setting a state on a next tick
+- queued state changes (when nested)
 - travis CI
-- promises eat exceptions
-- make logging better (namespace, pass thou a method)
+- make logging better
-- add state to the states' stack before running it's enter transition
+-- pass thou a method (namespaced)
+-- log only executed transitions
 - auto trigger an event if state is set
-- nested state changes exceptions
 - try to auto drop the implied state when dropping a state
 - tests for the mixin api (traits.js support & examples?)
 - method for generating all possible transition permutations (honoring the relations)